 Find the inner family member who feels hurt or angry or scared.
 Invite them to share their innermost feelings with you.
 You have a nurturing parent inside of you and the Holy Spirit who is compassionate.
 Listen to the pain of the inner child.
 Be empathetic.
 Ask your inner wise self and God for comfort.
 This process develops emotional and spiritual intimacy within your internal family.
 This will help you feel centered again.

-You can experience inner peace no matter how others respond to you.
+With practice, you can experience inner peace no matter how others respond to you.

 I know it’s tempting to blame others and get angry with them when they don’t behave the way you want them to.
 You feel more powerful when you’re angry or stoic.
 But this is not the way to genuine empowerment, nor is it the way to inner peace.
 It perpetuates the cycle of suffering within yourself and your family.

 10. When there’s a conflict, don’t get quiet or blow up.
 After you center yourself, apologize for anything you can take responsibility for.
+Share what you want to do differently in the future when you get triggered.

 20. Offer concrete specific suggestions.
 Focus on creating solutions rather than continuing to complain.
+Make specific requests of your partner to change his behavior.
+Remember, speak in a respectful, caring tone of voice.

 21. You may not do any of this perfectly.
 Do what you can.
 Start with one small step.
 Which suggestion do you want to start with?
 Practice that one thing.